MARTIMM/raku-mongodb-driver/README.md

 * Test to compare documents
 * Test group aggregation keyf field and finalize
 * Test map reduce aggregation more thoroughly.
+* map_reduce, look into scope. argument is not used.
+* explain changed after mongodb 3.0

 ## CHANGELOG